dynms1337/uBUI/README.md

   - Variable Container Mode
     - Bottom UP UI design.
     - Container grows to fit component, so that all components are large enough (i.e. Problems such as cut off text do not occur).

+- Place UI in world space

+  - if `isScreenMode`  is false, UI is set in world space.
+  - ex. `BContainer.Create(isScreenMode: false,...`